 During the initial quarantine period, students will be required to participate in a Hungarian orientation course and will also have the option of participating in remote language learning.

-Semester Breaks, Personal Travel, and Visitors
+Personal Travel and Visitors

 Students embark in personal travel at their own risk and expense.
 Considerations before travel should include the potential for increased risk of exposure to COVID-19 because of travel, the risk of being denied entry/return into a country, and the financial and academic consequences of being stuck in another country during COVID-19.
 Prior to any travel, students are required to inform the Student Coordinator and provide contact information (cell phone, email, Facebook, etc.) where they will be accessible for the duration of travel.